Marmalade-NG/marmalade-ng/doc/source/api_ledger.rst

 ~~~~~~~~~~~~~
 *id* ``string`` *account* ``string`` *→* ``guard``

-Return the guard of an account for the given token id.
+Return the guard of an account for the given token-id.

 .. code:: lisp